chriswegmann/drone_steering/README.md

 ### Todos
 * [Christian] Implement steering module
-* [Pascal and Laleh] Research which modelling approach is most suitable for the gesture model
+* [Christian] Integrate all three modules into one system
+* [All] Generate training data for posture model
 * [All] Generate training data for gesture model
-* [tbd] Implement and train the gesture model
+* [Pascal and Laleh] Implement and train the gesture model